openath/orion-python-client/README.md

 The documentation is at
  http://fiware-orion.readthedocs.org/

 The examples use CURL.
 We're using Python, so we made a test script with some wrapper functions.
 Hopefully this will save time for any Pythonista wanting to get to grips with Orion.

+Make sure you run the CURL examples and get a token using the main Orion tutorial.

- This is a simple script.
-It is not packaged for deployment.
+This is a module and a test command lifted from a Django project.
+It has a few Django imports.
+It is not packaged for deployment nor instantly runnable.
+We'll try to make it independently runnable in the next few days.